illabo/nasbot/README.md

 ### Bot will create following files:
 * id_file -- persistent dict
 * nasbot_ws.log -- json rpc messages log limited to 300 lines; requests are limited to 200 chars.
-* nasbot_nonusers.log -- logs messages from non-MASTERs
+* nasbot_nonusers.log -- logs messages from non-MASTERs; limited to 300 lines

 For testing purpose tmux or screen is ok, for 24/7 use suggest using supervisord or other tools.